Seite wählen

 The oldest part of the village

-Scientific evidence can be provided by determining the age of wooden beams used in these buildings (so-called dendrochronological investigations).
+Additional scientific evidence could be provided by determining the age of the wooden beams used in these buildings (so-called dendrochronological studies).

 The oldest street in the village